 The HRC commission meets regularly every 3rd Thursday of each month in City Hall at 6pm.
 These are public meetings and all residents are encouraged to attend.
 Auxiliary aide services can be made available for persons with hearing and/or visual impairments for these meetings by calling our office 48 hours prior to the meeting dates.

-The HRC Currently has 3 VACANCIES on the Commission.
+The HRC Currently has no vacancies on the Commission.
 City Residents interested in serving on the Human Relations Commission may contact the Human Relations Department (616) 355-1328 to complete an application to serve on City Boards or Commissions.
 Thank you.

 - Maggi Rivera, Chair